AUTHOR: The Dental CFO

 - Underestimated time of procedure?
 This could upset patients on a strict schedule, which could lead to patients transferring to a different dental practice.
 This is easily avoidable by scheduling patient procedures for an adequate amount of time, especially if the procedure is predicted to be complex.

-- Patients aren’t paying the day of the procedure?
-Establish and enforce a past-due policy.
+- Patients aren’t paying on the day of the procedure?
+Establish and consistently enforce a past-due policy.

-If you aren’t measuring, reporting, and analyzing key dental KPIs on a daily, weekly, monthly, and annual basis, you need to start now.
-The dental practice industry is constantly growing and changing, which is why you need to position yourself as a competitive practice in your area with top-notch client care.
-Extend the longevity and success of your business by measuring KPIs and managing production.
+The dental industry is constantly growing and changing, which is why you need to position yourself as a competitive practice in your area with top-notch client care — and we can help.

-At The Dental CFO®, we offer strategic dental financial management and accounting solutions tailored to your specific needs and goals.
-Whether you’re looking to improve your individual practice or want to expand into multiple locations, we can help you.
-We provide the expertise and clarity you need to resolve management and financial frustrations and produce a practice that is not only successful but fun to lead.
+We offer strategic dental financial management and accounting solutions tailored to your specific needs and goals.
+Whether you’re looking to improve your individual practice or want to expand into multiple locations, we’ll help give your business a competitive edge.